scott-knight/linux-on-windows-11/customize-linux.md

 brew install vips
 ```

-8. Run docbook and postinstall installs (I honestly don't recall why this is needed):
+8. Run docbook and postinstall installs to wrap up the VIPs install (if you get the warning about it):

 ```sh
 brew postinstall docbook docbook-xsl